 The point, naturally, is that if you’re convincing the next generation that Tesla is an angel and Edison is a demon, you should get the facts right.
 I suspect The Oatmeal (and Sedaris, too) secretly knows this, but would just rather not deal with it because it gets in the way of being hilarious.
 (Does it ever!)

-Fudging the little facts because you “know” you’re right on the big picture is always the first step on the road to calamity, of course.
+Fudging the little facts because you “know” you’re right on the big picture is always the first step on the road to calamity.
 That’s probably how Bernie Madoff got started cooking the books, and it was the M.O. for many other well-meaning businessmen, psychics, dictators and illustrious dopes through history.

 James Watt didn’t invent the steam engine, he improved the steam engine.
-The Wright Brothers weren’t the first to fly an airplane, they were the first to fly “a manned, motor-powered, heavier-than-air craft.”
+The Wright Brothers didn’t invent the airplane, they were the first to build and fly “a manned, motor-powered, heavier-than-air craft.”
 And so on.

 It’s less fun, but when you’re celebrating or defaming someone, living or dead, you owe it to them and to readers to get it right.